typhoonworks/lotus/guides/overview.md

 ### Results
 Query results are returned in a structured format (`Result`) that includes the data and column information.

+### Visualizations
+Visualizations are saved chart configurations attached to queries.
+They store a neutral, renderer-agnostic config that can be transformed by frontend applications (like Lotus Web) into concrete chart specs (Vega, Recharts, etc.).
+Each visualization includes chart type, axis mappings, series configuration, and display options.

 ### Schema Introspection
 Lotus provides comprehensive schema discovery tools to explore database structure, list tables across schemas, inspect column definitions, and gather table statistics.